Hybrid cryptosystem: Implementations and standards

 Hybrid Public Key Encryption (HPKE, published as RFC 9180) is a modern standard for generic hybrid encryption.
-HPKE is used within multiple IETF protocols, including MLS and TLS Encrypted Hello.
+HPKE is used within multiple IETF protocols, including Messaging Layer Security (MLS), Oblivious DNS over HTTPS, Oblivious HTTP, Privacy Preserving Measurement, and TLS Encrypted Client Hello.

 Envelope encryption is an example of a usage of hybrid cryptosystems in cloud computing.
 In a cloud context, hybrid cryptosystems also enable centralized key management.

 Example

 To encrypt a message addressed to Alice in a hybrid cryptosystem, Bob does the following: